Kalschatzi/learning_platform/content/module1/1-java-intro.md

 {{< figure src="/images/module1/java-intro-file-structure.png" >}}

-Let's now deconstruct it line by line.
+Let's deconstruct it line by line.

 ```java
 package com.kalschatzi;
 ```
 This is where package is, which is what Java calls code folders.
-If you look at the file structure image, you'll see it matches what's there.
+If you look at the file structure image, you'll see that it matches.

 Why does it matter?
 More details will come on this later, but it's a way to organize the code and ensure only certain other files have access to the correct code.
 There are plenty of approaches, and different developers might have different preferences, but you can study [Domain Driven Development - DDD](https://www.geeksforgeeks.org/domain-driven-design-ddd/) in case you're curious.